Code-Institute-Submissions/psnaz-battleships-game_DecResub/README.md

 ### Code

-#### If not markeed otherwise in run.py file, the majority of the code came from:
+#### If not marked otherwise in run.py file, the majority of the code came from:

 - [’How to code Battleship in Python - Single Player Game’ tutorial](https://www.youtube.com/watch?v=tF1WRCrd_HQ) by Knowledge Mavens.